Fear, uncertainty and doubt around Bitcoin

 Bitcoin uses electricity to secure the network through a computing process referred as mining.

 Electricity is generally obtained from other forms of energy that can be either renewable or non-renewable.

 Bitcoin increases the renewable energy profitability, so it incentivizes its adoption.

 Renewable energies like wind or solar are intermittent and tend to have load congestion at peak times.

-Besides, they are difficulty distributed if they are in isolated places non-connected to a large electrical grid infrastructure.
+Besides, they are difficulty distributed if they are in isolated places that are not connected to a large electrical grid infrastructure.